-Lincoln’s funding and commitment to independence
+Lincoln’s 2018 funding breakdown and commitment to independence

 Lincoln Network is a 501(c)(3) nonprofit organization that was founded in 2014 with a mission to help bridge the gap between Silicon Valley and DC from a pro-market, pro-innovation perspective.
 While we sometimes published research in our early years, we only formalized our policy team in July 2018, with the hiring of our first head of policy.
 This was followed by the addition of two more policy staff in March 2019.